MGGMRT/dice-distribution-simulation/README.md

 We can implement caching on the GET endpoints with using one of the third party caching framework on the web application server.

-There are constraints on the POST endpoint query parameters to make the application stable.
+There are constraints on the POST endpoint query parameters in order to make the application stable.

 The system database is H2.
 It is a memory-based database therefore if the application is stopped, we lose the data.
-NoSQL / RDMS database or column base databases might be used based on the detail requirements.

-The system used native queries for getting optimum performance, and it is set the Isolation level Isolation.REPEATABLE_READ.
-This provides the system access data without reading dirty data.
+There are different type of modern database such as NoSQL, RDMS database or column base databases.
+We can choose one of them based on data insertion and update frequency, ACID compliance and analytical/transactional app.

+Each of simulation records entered H2 database transactional and each read from H2 database Isolation level is Isolation.REPEATABLE_READ.
+This setup provides basically free from dirty reading data from H2 environment on concurrent reading.

+Spring framework Global exception handling is used on the solution.
+The advantage of global exception handling is all the code necessary for handling any kind of error in the application.

+Spring validation annotations are used in order to checks and validate user inputs.